1979 Montréal Expos

 The 1979 Montreal Expos became very good very quickly.
 Coming off ten consecutive seasons with a record below .500, they suddenly emerged as one of the powers of the National League early in the season, a position they would not relinquish until early in the 1984 season.
 There had been signs that the team was moving in the right direction under the tutelage of Manager Dick Williams as they had moved from one of the bottom-dwellers of the league to reach 4th place in 1978 and had developed a potent if inconsistent offense in two years.
 They were now ready to take the final steps toward contention.

-The Expos' offense was led by third baseman Larry Parrish, who had a career year and won the team's Player of the Year award, with a .307 batting average, a then team-record .551 slugging percentage, with 39 doubles, 30 home runs, 80 runs scored and 82 runs batted in.
-Catcher Gary Carter hit .283 with 22 home runs and 75 runs batted in, center fielder Andre Dawson hit .275 with 25 home runs, 90 runs scored and 92 runs batted in, right fielder Ellis Valentine hit .276 with 21 home runs and 82 runs batted in, while first baseman Tony Perez and left fielder Warren Cromartie also posted good numbers.
+The Expos' offense was led by third baseman Larry Parrish, who had a career year and won the team's Player of the Year award, with a .307 batting average, a then team-record .551 slugging percentage, with 39 doubles, 30 home runs, 80 runs scored and 82 RBI.
+Catcher Gary Carter hit .283 with 22 home runs and 75 RBI, center fielder Andre Dawson hit .275 with 25 home runs, 90 runs scored and 92 RBI, right fielder Ellis Valentine hit .276 with 21 home runs and 82 RBI, while first baseman Tony Perez and left fielder Warren Cromartie also posted good numbers.
 In the infield, Williams made the surprise decision in spring training to replace second baseman Dave Cash with newcomer Rodney Scott.
-Scott was a controversial player because, on one hand, his Triple Crown line of a .238 batting average with 3 home runs and 42 runs batted in was pretty unimpressive, but on the other Williams insisted that he was one of the most valuable players on the team given his stellar defense, his ability to take pitches and draw walks in the second slot of the batting order, and his outstanding speed.
+Scott was a controversial player because, on one hand, his Triple Crown line of a .238 batting average with 3 home runs and 42 RBI was pretty unimpressive, but on the other Williams insisted that he was one of the most valuable players on the team given his stellar defense, his ability to take pitches and draw walks in the second slot of the batting order, and his outstanding speed.
 Indeed, 1979 was the first year that the Expos' character as one of the premier running teams in baseball was set, with Scott's 39 stolen bases just ahead of Dawson's 35; this would last until 1994 and the departure of the last of a series of great base stealers, Marquis Grissom.

 The pennant race with the Pittsburgh Pirates was epic.
 The Expos started the year red hot, with 15 wins over their first 20 games and were 15 games over .500 at the All-Star break, but they couldn't shake off the Pirates.
-Worst, they had lost a lot of games to rainouts, and were facing a grueling schedule in September, with nine double-headers on the schedule.
-They were trailing the Pirates by three games on the 1st of September and the young team was expected to fade down the stretch, but they held on, posting a superb 23-11 record that month, including a sweep of three consecutive double-headers against the New York Mets.
-After splitting a double-header with the Pirates on September 24, they found themselves half a game ahead of their rivals, but they had lost Carter to an ankle injury in the second game and would lose four of their final five games without the future Hall of Famer in the line-up.
-On September 29 (Boxscore), 19-year old pinch runner Tim Raines scored a run in the bottom of the ninth on a pinch-hit single by Cash to earn a 3-2 victory against the Phillies.
-The Expos' players waited anxiously for the results of the Pirates' game gainst the Cubs; when Mick Kelleher scored an unearned run in the top of the 13th inning to give the Cubs a 7-6 victory (Boxscore), the Expos were still alive, one game behind the Pirates, who had one more to play, while the Expos had one remaining home game and could go to Atlanta for a make-up doubleheader if necessary.
-Unfortunately, the Pirates won their final game while the Expos lost theirs when Steve Carlton pitched a three-hit shutout (Boxscore) and the season was over without a need to travel to Atlanta.
+Worst, they had lost a lot of games to rainouts, and were facing a grueling schedule in September, with nine doubleheaders on the program.
+They were trailing the Pirates by three games on September 1st and the young team was expected to fade down the stretch, but they held on, posting a superb 23-11 record that month, including a sweep of three consecutive doubleheaders against the New York Mets.
+After splitting a doubleheader with the Pirates on September 24th, they found themselves half a game ahead of their rivals, but they had lost Carter to an ankle injury in the second game and would lose four of their final five games without the future Hall of Famer in the line-up.
+On September 29th (Boxscore), 19-year-old pinch-runner Tim Raines scored a run in the bottom of the 9th on a pinch-hit single by Cash to earn a 3-2 victory against the Philadelphia Phillies.
+The Expos' players waited anxiously for the results of the Pirates' game gainst the Chicago Cubs; when Mick Kelleher scored an unearned run in the top of the 13th inning to give the Cubs a 7-6 victory (Boxscore), the Expos were still alive, one game behind the Pirates, who had one more to play, while the Expos had one remaining home game and could go to Atlanta, GA for a make-up doubleheader against the Atlanta Braves if necessary.
+Unfortunately, the Pirates won their final game while the Expos lost theirs when Steve Carlton pitched a three-hit shutout (Boxscore) and the season was over without a need to travel south.
 A huge disappointment, but what a great year it had been !

 Further Reading